 The project results identify the need for creative spaces; disciplines of underutilized artistic capacity; the type of space needed; and preferences for space.
 The individual community reports provide statistics, trends, and identified needs that serve as a guide for local resource development and expansion, as well as rallying points for community vision and action.
 They also show where ArtsBuild Ontario and other organizations may offer meaningful learning resources and be strategic future partners.

-The first phase of the mapping will be done through online surveys in each of the communities, which are open until October 25.
+The first phase of the mapping was done through online surveys in each of the communities.

 NORDIK Institute is an innovative community-based research hub affiliated with Algoma University that supports the region’s community economic development initiatives, and ArtsBuild Ontario is dedicated to realizing long-term solutions for building, managing and financing the sustainable arts facilities needed in Ontario communities.

-The Mapping Northern Creative Spaces project is made possible through the support of the Canada Council for the Arts and key community partners: City of Kenora, The Muse Kenora, Lake of the Woods Arts Community, Northwest Business Centre, Future Sault Ste.
+The Mapping Northern Creative Spaces project is made possible through the support of the Canada Council for the Arts and key community partners: City of Kenora, The Muse Kenora, Lake of the Woods Arts Community, Northwest Business Centre, Township of Sioux Narrows-Nestor Falls, Sioux Narrows Arts Council, Future Sault Ste.
 Marie, Sault Ste.
 Marie Museum, The Indian Friendship Centre in Sault Ste.
 Marie, Independent Arts Council for Timmins, and The Economic Development Corporation of Wawa.

 We acknowledge the support of the Canada Council for the Arts for this project.